Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \item \textit{RDV masking}: This method, known as the three-layer RDV masking model, is based on rudimentary triangulation and Voronoi generation\cite{gupta2020preserving}.
-It is intended to be used at the research analysis stage before sharing final data publicly.
 The masking process is centralised, applying masking to specified nodes at one point.
 The key advantage of this solution is its ability to not only efficiently mask points but also retain the spatial pattern of the original data, considering various indicators beyond population density.
 The RDV masking method is structured into three distinctive layers, each contributing to the overall masking process.
 The first layer, termed layer R, initiates by spatially distributing a given set of points throughout the region, ensuring the preservation of the original point configuration for later comparison and analysis.
 Moving to layer D, the process progresses to computing the Delaunay triangulation of the given point set, utilising a Divide and Conquer strategy to efficiently accomplish this phase, albeit with a specific computation duration.
 Finally, layer V, the last phase, focuses on separating individual points to their nearest segment along the edges of the corresponding Voronoi polygon.
 This step is pivotal in upholding the original density patterns of the points, employing Fortune’s Algorithm for computation, which also entails its specific computation duration.
-Together, these layers encapsulate a comprehensive approach to masking, offering spatial distribution, triangulation, and precise segmentation to maintain original data patterns effectively. \item \textit{Zip4-codes aggregation}: This method uses Zip4 (postal) codes as a spatial aggregation unit for sharing fine-scale health data while addressing privacy concerns~\cite{ajayakumar2023utility}.
-The Zip4 aggregation preserves the underlying spatial structure making it potentially suitable for geospatial analysis.
+Together, these layers encapsulate a comprehensive approach to masking, offering spatial distribution, triangulation, and precise segmentation to maintain original data patterns effectively. \item \textit{Zip4codes aggregation}: This method uses Zip4 (postal) codes as a spatial aggregation unit for sharing fine-scale health data while addressing privacy concerns~\cite{ajayakumar2023utility}.
+The Zip4 aggregation preserves the underlying spatial structure, making it potentially suitable for geospatial analysis.